 This is a test for

-in children who also have
+cystic fibrosis.
+It may be given to children who also have

 and/or chronic sinus infections.

 Blood Tests for Immune Function